faizaslam11/faizaslam11/README.md

 ### Hey, I'm Faiz aka bigbash 👋

 - 🔭 I’m currently working on python, JS and there Frameworks
-- 🌱 I’m currently learning OpenCv
+- 🌱 I’m currently learning OpenCV
 - 👯 I’m looking to collaborate on Websites
 - 🤔 I’m looking for help with Java
 - 💬 Ask me about anything you don't get on Google.